Shopify/cli/docs/docs/contributors/troubleshooting.md

 // When the function returns a promise, we can also mock the resolved value vi.mocked(functionA).mockResolvedValue({foo: "bar"})

-// When the function doesn't retturn a promise we can just specify a return value vi.mocked(functionA).mockReturnValue({foo: "bar"})
+// When the function doesn't return a promise we can just set a return value vi.mocked(functionA).mockReturnValue({foo: "bar"})
 ```